gtm-uvigo/MediaEval_QUESST2015/README.md

 - [Kaldi toolkit](http://kaldi.sourceforge.net)

 The scripts are organized in two folders:
-- PhonemePosteriorgrams: scripts and models for extracting phoneme posteriorgrams.
+- `PhonemePosteriorgrams`: scripts and models for extracting phoneme posteriorgrams.
 (Not available yet)
-- SearchOnSpeech: scripts for performing phoneme unit selection, subsequence dynamic time warping (S-DTW) and S-DTW with phoneme unit selection.
+- `SearchOnSpeech`: scripts for performing phoneme unit selection, subsequence dynamic time warping (S-DTW) and S-DTW with phoneme unit selection.